ThomasWharton/manga-quiz/README.md

 ### Colours

 Two colours which were preselected are the colours found in the Japanese flag.
 These are the colours of red and white.
-A typical grey colour was also selected to imitate the style of manga, primarily being printed in black and white.
-[Coolors](http://coolors.co "Coolors") was then used to lock in these 3 preselected colours and create a palette to be used for the quiz.
+[Coolors](http://coolors.co "Coolors") was then used to lock in these 2 preselected colours and create a palette to be used for the quiz.

 ### Structure